hasin-riki/App-Development/README.md

-# Mobile Appplication Development on Flutter and Firebase
+# Mobile Application Development on Flutter and Firebase

 #### This repository contains all assignments and projects made during mobile development course taught by Sir Rao: